 - Moreover, Medicare-eligible military retirees are covered by TRICARE for Life with no additional costs, deductibles or fees.
 Established in 2001, the TRICARE for Life program functions like a “Medigap” plan, paying for all medical expenses that are covered by TRICARE but not Medicare Part B or D.

 Finally, military retirees who were receiving disability compensation from the VA used to have their military retiree pay “off-set” by the amount of their VA disability compensation.
 In 2004, Congress changed the law to allow retirees to receive VA disability compensation on top of their retired pay.

 Considering all of these factors, it is hard to make an argument that the U.S. government is not acting in good faith for the men and women in uniform.
 Even with the proposed slight adjustment in annual cost of living adjustments, military retirees are compensated generously.

-Lawrence Korb is a Senior Fellow at the Center for American Progress and served as Assistant Secretary of Defense (manpower, reserve affairs, installations, and logistics) in the Reagan Administration.
+Lawrence J. Korb is senior fellow at the Center for American Progress and was the Assistant Secretary of Defense for Manpower, Reserve Affairs, Installations and Logistics from 1981-1985.
+He has also held senior leadership positions at the Council on Foreign Relations, the American Enterprise Institute and Brookings.
 Katherine Blakeley is a Research Assistant at the Center.